shopware/shopware/src/Docs/_new/1-getting-started/35-indepth-guide-bundle/040-entity.md

 [titleEn]: <>(Step 4: Creating an entity)

-While it's good to have the database tables running already, the Shopware platform does not know your new table yet.
+While it's good to have the database tables running already, Shopware 6 does not know your new table yet.

-Introducing the table to the Shopware platform is done by adding a so called `EntityDefinition` for your table.
+Introducing the table to Shopware 6 is done by adding a so called `EntityDefinition` for your table.
 As the name suggests, it defines your own entity, including its fields and name, the latter also represents the table name and therefore has to perfectly match.
 While it's up to you where to place your custom definition, we would recommend to stick to the [Core structure](./../../2-internals/1-core/__categoryInfo.md).